LAVA-LAB/slurf/README.md

 A few notes:

-- Before running the experiments, we recommend to remove any files/folders in the `output/` folder (except the `.keep` file).
+- Before running the experiments, we recommend to remove any existing files/folders in the `output/` folder (except the `.keep` file).
 - With the expected run times in mind, we recommend running the partial set.
 The partial set of experiments uses reduced numbers of solution vectors and less repetitions for each experiment.
 - The default timeout of one hour may not be enough to run some benchmarks (e.g., Kanban 5; see Table 1 in [1]) in the full experiment set.
 If desired, you can increase the timeout for these experiments to finish.